freeletics/khonshu/navigator/README.md

 ) : NavRoute, Parcelable
 ```

-Both of these use `Parcelable` and `Parcelize` because internally PLACEHOLDER will pass the route
+Both of these use `Parcelable` and `Parcelize` because internally the library will pass the route
 to the screen itself so that it can access the parameters.

 ### NavDestination